 Popular bracelets are usually also very versatile and can be combined with many personal styles, so one can safely implement them into their style and wardrobe.
 Instead of typical bangles, many brides today are going for bracelets and cuffs.
 Fitted cuffs with intricate designs can go best for the reception look.
-Designer cuffs have gold, diamond, platinum designs available in the market.
+Designer cuffs have gold, diamond, and platinum designs available in the market.

 Bridal Polki, Diamond and Ruby Chokers

-Mostly, brides go for traditional Kundan and Polki sets a but now they are switching to more exquisite combinations of diamond and ruby chokers made in the Polki design necklace sets that look timeless as well as delicate around the necks.
-Nowadays these chokers necklaces are booming in sales and look stunning with any beautiful Indian or western outfit.
+Mostly, brides go for traditional Kundan and Polki sets but now they are switching to more exquisite combinations of diamond and ruby chokers made in the Polki design necklace sets that look timeless as well as delicate around the necks.
+Nowadays these choker necklaces are booming in sales and look stunning with any beautiful Indian or western outfit.

 Polki Emerald Jadau Choker and Ring

 This necklace is a masterpiece curated by the best craftsmen into a captivating design.
 This choker necklace has the perfect balance of Polki diamonds, emeralds and south sea pearl drops intricately crafted in the Jadau jewel-making process.
 Creating a perfect blend of traditional and modern jewellery designs this necklace is perfect for every occasion.
 When teamed up with a matching cocktail Polki diamond ring, this can give out the best of its beautiful look.